 - Spoon out small portions of the mixture onto each baking sheet, leaving a good gap in between each as they spread out.
 If you like cookies slightly crispy on the outside, then flatten them slightly with a fork.
 Otherwise leave them as little mounds to make them a little softer.
 Bake for 10-12 minutes or until golden.

-- When cooled, transfer the cookies to a wire rack.
+- To cool, transfer the cookies to a wire rack.

 Notes